1. Summary

 10. Anonymous research identifiers

 Research events use salted hashes for user and session identifiers.
 The server derives these identifiers.
 Browser event payloads cannot supply their own identity fields.
-Production must maintain a salt-rotation and deletion-mapping plan before broad collection is enabled.

 11. Sources of information